sakshiparikh23/AcePlacement/README.md

 # TPO_website
-Since last week was Programmer's day so me and my team Dhruv Desai Hrithik Chauhan planned to design a website for Training and Placement Cell.
+Since last week was Programmer's day so me and my team Dhruv Desai, Hrithik Chauhan planned to design a website for Training and Placement Cell.
 We had designed with the help of Django as a back-end and Bulma(which is a CSS framework).

 ->Our project consists of sign in and login page for students as well for admin.